 This is the main reason why trusses are usually not used in residential construction, but in large projects.

 In contrast, engineered joists offer sufficient strength and span lengths for a much more reasonable price.

 They span longer than traditional joists and are cheaper than open web trusses, making them the ideal choice for most residential projects.

 Floor joists tend to degrade over time and lose their strength.

-The floors may thus end up becoming bouncy and cause the surfaces to become uneven.
+The floors may thus end up becoming bouncy or saggy and cause the surfaces to become uneven.

 There are many ways to strengthen floor joists used in floor systems to avoid such problems.

 One way is to provide beam-column supports at the mid-spans of the joist panels used under the floors of homes.

 This is an effective method for improving joist performance, but it reduces the free space in a room.